intel/FdtBusPkg/Docs/DtIoProtocol.md

 controller DMA accesses.

 > [!CAUTION]
-> Not implemented at the moment.
+> No support for non-coherent DMA at the moment.

 All DT controller bus master accesses must be performed through their mapped addresses and such mappings must be freed with